voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.md

         1. Make sure you have followed the appropriate directions for [Upgrading From Previous Versions](#upgrading-from-previous-versions)

+        1. Update your kubectl configuration to set your current namespace for your kubectl context

+           ```shell
+           kubectl config set-context --current --namespace your-namespace-here
+           ```

         1. Update your Voxel51 Helm repository and upgrade your FiftyOne Teams deployment